bajtos/talks/2020-hold-my-context.md

    headers to the outgoing request headers when calling a web service.

 10. Conclusion.
 Availability of `AsyncLocalStorage` API, known limitations, etc.

-Please note that `AsyncLocalStorage` has not yet landed at the time of writing this proposal.
-The last three points of my talk may may slightly change to accommodate for the actual API the Node.js core team has settled on.